weikailin/theory-seminar/2-owf.md

 Given the impossibility of efficient but perfectly secure encryption, we want to relax our security definition.
 Intuitively, we want to

-{: start=0}
-0. encrypt long plaintext many times using a single short key, and
+1. encrypt long plaintext many times using a single short key, and
-1. perform "fast" encryption and decryption given the legitimate key, and
+2. perform "fast" encryption and decryption given the legitimate key, and
-2. ensure that the recovering of plaintext is "hard" without the key.
+3. ensure that the recovering of plaintext is "hard" without the key.

-One-time pads achieves 1 and 2 but not 0.
-However, OTP achieves 2 only bcs the key space is as large as message.
+One-time pads achieves 2 and 3 but not 1.
+However, OTP achieves 3 only bcs the key space is as large as message.
-Since we want 0, the key space is relatively small: if we find any (key, message) pair that maps to the legitimate cipher, then it is an attack.
+Since we want 1, the key space is relatively small.
-We better have $\Enc$ s.t.
-for any legitimate $c$ it is hard to find any $k,m$ that $\Enc_k(m) = c$.
+Very vague, we want a encryption that is easy to compute (to achieve 1) but hard to find any $k,m$ that $\Enc_k(m) = c$.
-(Otherwise, the "impossibility attack" could work.)
+(This is vague bcs we can still try any $k'$ to decrypt $c$.)

 This suggests that we require functions that are